Singles Safari - Kenya

 Mara

-Mara Game (Wildlife) Reserve.
-This is Kenya’s number one park and is always on every tourist’s “Must see
+famous Masai Mara Game (Wildlife) Reserve.
+This is Kenya’s number one park and is always on every

-“Out Of Africa” being the most famous.
-Masai Mara is home to the “Big Five” (Elephant, Buffalo,
+with the movie “Out Of Africa” being the most famous.
+Masai Mara is home to the “Big Five”

-the Serengeti in northern Tanzania crossing the Mara River into Kenya in search of fresh feeding grounds,
+other animals from the Serengeti in northern Tanzania crossing the Mara River into Kenya in search of

 Your home for the following two nights will be at one of the excellent Mara Sopa

-class customer service and accommodations under a welcoming atmosphere.
-Set in the Oloolaimutia valley the
+customer service and accommodations under a welcoming atmosphere.
+Set in the Oloolaimutia valley the lodge blends

 Day 10, Saturday: Masai